What Is Cervical Lip & How It Affects Childbirth

 1. Wait before pushing

 Patience is necessary, and sometimes, your doctor, midwife or doula will ask you to wait to see if the cervical lip resolves itself.
-Sometimes, the lip is being caused due to the baby’s head being in the wrong position, and once it moves into a better position, the labor will resume.
+Sometimes, the lip is caused by the baby’s head being in the wrong position, and once it moves into a better position, the labor will resume.
 You should also let the cervix dilate fully before you start pushing, even if you get the pushing sensation and you want to relieve yourself from the painful contractions.

 2. Change Positions